Religion in Iran: Mandaeism

 Mandaeism, sometimes also known as Sabianism (after the mysterious Sabians mentioned in the Quran, a name historically claimed by several religious groups), is a Gnostic, monotheistic and ethnic religion, whose adherents, the Mandaeans, follow John the Baptist also known as Yaḥyā ibn Zakarīyā.
 The number of Iranian Mandaeans is a matter of dispute.
 In 2009, there were an estimated 5,000 to 10,000 Mandaeans in Iran, according to the Associated Press, while Alarabiya has put the number of Iranian Mandaeans as high as 60,000 in 2011.

 Until the Iranian Revolution, Mandaeans had mainly been concentrated in Khuzestan province, where the community historically existed side by side with the local Arab population.
 They had mainly practiced the profession of goldsmith, passing it from generation to generation.
 After the fall of the shah, its members faced increased religious discrimination, and many sought new homes in Europe and the Americas.

 In 2002 the US State Department granted Iranian Mandaeans protective refugee status; since then roughly 1,000 have emigrated to the US, now residing in cities such as San Antonio, Texas.
 On the other hand, the Mandaean community in Iran has increased in size over the last decade, because of the exodus from Iraq of the main Mandaean community, which once was 60,000–70,000 strong.

 Yarsanism

 The Yarsan or Ahl-e Haqq is a syncretic religion founded by Sultan Sahak in the late 14th century in western Iran.
-The total number of members is estimated at around 1,000,000 in 2004, primarily found in western Iran and Iraq, mostly ethnic Goran Kurds, though there are also smaller groups of Persian, Lori, Azeri and Arab adherents.
-It is difficult to find the accurate number of Yarsanis in Iran as they are not recognized by the Government.
-They are labelled as Shia muslims practicing Sufism.
+It is difficult to find the accurate number of Yarsanis in Iran as they are not recognized by the Government, but the Encyclopedia of the Modern Middle East and North Africa estimates their total number at 1,000,000 in 2004, and "human rights organizations and news outlets" at between one and three million according to the US Department of State in 2022.
+They are mostly ethnic Goran Kurds, and primarily found in western Iran and Iraq, though there are also smaller groups of Persian, Lori, Azeri and Arab adherents.
+The Islamic Republican government often "considers" Yarsanis to be "Shia Muslims practicing Sufism", but Yarsanis believe their faith is distinct, calling it Yarsan, Ahl–e–Haq or Kakai.
+Because only citizens registered in one of the IRIs approved religions may obtain government services, Yarsanis often register as Shia.